X

 Alcohol Content

-Is craft beer actually stronger than the stuff you can buy at any grocery store?
-Yes!
+Is craft beer stronger than anything you can buy at any grocery store?

-While certain craft beers may contain less alcohol than conventional beer, most craft beers contain more alcohol than standard beer.
+While certain craft beers may contain less alcohol than conventional beer, most craft beers have more than standard beer.

-To avoid overindulging, be sure you are aware of the alcohol content of the craft beer you’re chugging down.
+To avoid overindulging, know the alcohol content of the craft beer you’re chugging down.

 More Economical

-Regular beer and craft beer might be significantly different in price throughout a drinking session.
+Regular and craft beer might differ significantly in price throughout a drinking session.

 Food Pairings